joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 ## Framer 🦋

-[Framer](https://framer.com/) is an excellent tool to help you explain/visualize more complicated designs.
+[Framer](https://framer.com/) is an excellent tool to help you explain/visualize more complicated designs that require a prototype.
 You can easily create either a flow and/or interaction prototype with it.

 ### Templates

-We recommend making use of the framer templates provided in the templates directory to improve your design workflow when working with Framer.
+We recommend making use of the Framer templates provided in the [templates directory][templates-folder] to improve your design workflow when working with Framer.

 ## Commits